 That a middle-aged choreographer could score huge hit with a chirpy, revved-up novelty was certainly a coup, and the 45 pom-pommed its way to the top of the US charts (for a solitary week, before being deposed by Hall & Oates’ Maneater) and runner up position across the pond, kept in its place by the even cornier The Lion Sleeps Tonight by Brit tack trio Tight Fit.

-Talking of tight fits, thirty years after the song’s release Basil was at pains to point out that the veteran American music critic Robert Christgau had missed his target when he alleged there was brown love content in the lyric “So come on and give it to me / Any way you can / Any way you want to do it / I’ll take it like a man”.
+Talking of tight fits, thirty years after the song’s release Basil was at pains to point out that the veteran American music critic Robert Christgau had missed his target when he alleged Mickey was brimming with brown love in the lyric “So come on and give it to me / Any way you can / Any way you want to do it / I’ll take it like a man”.

 “NO!
 That’s ridiculous.
 People read shit into everything.
 It’s not about anything dirty.
 You change the name from boy to girl and they read anything they want into it!
 When it’s a guy singing about a girl, it’s a sweet line.
 But when a girl sings it, it must mean butt-fucking!
 This is how the wrong foot gets cut off when the doc wheels you into the E.R.
 Then it’s Micky Dolenz and butt-fucking.”